arun-k-shrestha/volume-control-computer-vision/README.md

 ## How it Works

-`VolumeControl.py` is the main file to run. `Module.py` contains helper function from opencv and mediapipe packages.
+`VolumeControl.py` is the main file to run. `Module.py` contains helper functions from opencv and mediapipe packages.

 ## Common Errors